 This handbook is a summary of the school's rules and expectations, and is not a comprehensive statement of school procedures.
+This handbook may be amended during the year without notice.
 The Board's comprehensive policy manual is available for public inspection through the District's website www.dist102.org or at the Board office, located at: